 - done No blood tests, no medicals

 - done Instant cover

 Simply Family Cover includes any combination of the following:

 Get up to R2 million of life cover, which is paid to your beneficiaries if you die.
 Pay out is accelerated by up to 12 months if you are diagnosed as terminally ill by a doctor.
 Your beneficiaries also receive an extra R500 per month for 6 months to help cover living costs.

 The amount of cover you select (up to the maximum of R2 million) will be paid to you as a lump sum if you become severely and permanently disabled.
 Disability here can mean the loss of a body part, or the loss of use of a body part.

 The amount of cover you select (up to the maximum of R50,000) will be paid if you or any of your family members covered under the policy die.
-You can cover yourself, your spouse, and up to five children.
-You can also add new children later (up to the maximum of 5).
+You can cover yourself, your spouse, and any number of children under the age of 21.
+You can also add new children later (any number of children under the age of 21).